MaastrichtU-CDS/vantage6-rdb-demo/README.md

 2. Execute `sh run.sh`

 The test.r file contains the actual code as a researcher to execute a train on the infrastructure.

+### Stop the infrastructure

+Run the following command `sh stop_all.sh` to stop and remove the containers, volumes, and networks.

 ## How to configure additional stations/users in the central station?